claytondaley/base-crm-api-client/README.md

      - An enhanced version of this branch (formerly OfficialSupport) can be found under the "official-1.x" branch.
  - By early 2014, it became clear that FutureSimple was not regularly updating their API documents.
 To bring the API up to parity with the web application, @claytondaley reviewed the messages exchanged by the BaseCRM web interface and expanded the API client to take advantage of many of these capabilities.
      - In related communications, FutureSimple made it clear that much of this functionality was not set in stone.
-     - Users who wish to continue to use this client will find it in the master-1.x branch, but we assume the functionality will soon be deprecated
+     - Users who wish to continue to use this client will find it in the master-1.x branch, but the API is deprecated
-     - @claytondaley also experimented with (stateful) access to the feed in the related stateful branch
+     - @claytondaley also experimented with (stateful) access to the feed in a "stateful" branch
  - In early 2015, FutureSimple announced an updated (v2) API that integrated many of these features into the official API documentation.
      - Due to substantial improvements in the master-1.x branch, v2 support will be built off this branch.
      - We've also heard that FutureSimple is releasing a [Sync](https://developers.getbase.com/docs/rest/articles/sync) and WebHooks option that may be added to this client.